Illinois Veterans Benefits

 Illinois Veterans’ Grant

-The Illinois Veteran Grant (IVG) Program pays tuition and certain fees at all Illinois state-supported colleges, universities and community colleges for qualifying veterans who are also Illinois residents.
+The Illinois Veteran Grant (IVG) Program pays full tuition and mandatory fees at all Illinois state-supported colleges, universities and community colleges for qualifying veterans who are also Illinois residents.
 To be considered for the program you must:

-- reside in Illinois six months before entering the service; and
+- Must have lived in Illinois for six months before entering the service;

-- return to Illinois within six months of discharge from the service.
+- Must return to Illinois within six months of discharge from the service.

 Illinois National Guard Grant

-The Illinois National Guard (ING) Grant pays tuition and eligible fees (registration, graduation, general activity, matriculation and term fees) at all Illinois public universities or public community colleges.
-Recipients who have completed less than 10 years of active duty ING service may accumulate up to 120 eligibility units.
-Recipients who have completed more than 10 years of active duty ING service may accumulate up to 180 eligibility units.
+The Illinois National Guard, also known as the ING Grant, pays tuition and eligible fees (registration, graduation, general activity, matriculation and term fees) at all Illinois public universities or public community colleges.

 Find colleges in Illinois with our School Finder.
 Use the filters to sort schools by state.